FengheTan9/Medical-Image-Segmentation-Benchmarks/README.md

 For easy evaluation and fair comparison on 2d medical image segmentation method, we aim to collect and build a medical image segmentation U-shape architecture benchmark to implement the medical 2d image segmentation tasks.

-This repo has collected and re-implemented medical image segmentation network based on U-shape architecture are followed:
+This repositories has collected and re-implemented medical image segmentation network based on U-shape architecture are followed:

 | Network         | Original code                                                | Reference                                                    |
 | --------------- | ------------------------------------------------------------ | ------------------------------------------------------------ |